benjamincrozat/legacy-blog/posts/3-how-to-clear-cache-laravel.md

 Blade directives are automatically compiled and cached as PHP files, even in your local environment.
 In production, you can use `php artisan view:cache` to make sure no visitor gets longer response times.

-When using the following command, Laravel will delete the content of *storage/views*.
+When using the following command, Laravel will clear the cache by deleting the content of *storage/views*.

 ```bash
 php artisan view:clear